gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 ## Learning from other plugin libraries

-We also analyzed over 10 admirable and/or popular plugin libraries to draw from their strengths and learn from their weaknesses.
+Next, we analyzed over 10 admirable and/or popular plugin libraries to draw from their strengths and learn from their weaknesses.
 Examples, in no particular order, include:

 * [JS.coach](https://js.coach/)
 * [VIM Awesome](https://vimawesome.com/)